nrkno/core-components/packages/core-toggle/readme.md

 myToggle.value          // Get toggle button text

 // Setters
-myToggle.popup = true   // Enable or disable if clicking outside toggle should close it.
-Provide a string to control the aria-label text on the toggle myToggle.hidden = true  // Set hidden attribute myToggle.value = 'Velg' // Sets innerHTML of the button and safely updates aria-label for screen readers.
+myToggle.popup = {Boolean|String}   // If true, clicking outside open toggle will close it.
+Providing a string also enables select-behavior, by replacing value inside button with selected value, and suffixes provided string to aria-label on button myToggle.hidden = true              // Set hidden attribute myToggle.value = 'Velg'             // Sets innerHTML of the button and safely updates aria-label for screen readers.
 Defaults to button.innerHTML
 ```

 ### React / Preact